KeyboardKit/website/collections/_case-studies/Tapling.md

 KeyboardKit provided the foundation for this.

 > I used KeyboardKit as the base and extended it with the features I needed.
-This made it possible to focus on the Tapling experience instead of rebuilding keyboard fundamentals.
+This made it possible to focus on the Tapling experience instead of building keyboard fundamentals.

 Instead of starting from a blank canvas, KeyboardKit provided the base structure needed to build a custom keyboard with SwiftUI, and to let Benno focus on what makes his keyboard unique.